Lounarok/Lounarok.github.io/_posts/2020-9-14-measuring-context-switch.md

+---
+layout: post
-## Evaluate linux context switch on linux
+title: Evaluate linux context switch on linux
+tag: linux thread context switch benchmark measuring
+---

 My next porject is porting a system from wince (Yes...it's WinCE!) to linux.
 On WinCE there is a special design memory model for compressing object memory for every non driver library. ( Read the memory section about this [post](https://docs.microsoft.com/en-us/archive/msdn-magazine/2000/november/windows-ce-3-0-enhanced-real-time-features-provide-sophisticated-thread-handling) ).
 My first thought is to evaluate context switch time because the communication between UI and underlying logic would switch a lot.